floswald/psidR/readme.md

 ### psidR

-this package attempts to help the task of building a panel data. the user has
+this package attempts to help the task of building a panel data. the user can either
+1. download ASCII data from the server to disk and process with Stata or SAS to generate .dta or .csv files as input; or
+2. there is an option to directly download into an R data.frame via SAScii (caution it takes long).

-* to specify the variable names in each wave of the questionnaire
+To build the panel, the user must specify the variable names in each wave of the questionnaire.

+In case you go for option 1,
 * download the zipped family data from [http://simba.isr.umich.edu/Zips/ZipMain.aspx](http://simba.isr.umich.edu/Zips/ZipMain.aspx)
   * run any of the contained program statements in each of the downloaded folders
 * download the cross-year individual file